Back to the blog

 D. Be Ready to Transition

-The gambit thrives in faster time controls where surprise and quick attacks are more potent.
+It thrives in faster time controls, where the element of surprise and swift attacks carry greater authority.

 The Budapest Gambit: Surprise Weapon for Black

-10. Conclusion: A Fearless Weapon for the Adventurous Player
+Conclusion: A Brash Weapon for the Bold Player

 Do you have questions about online classes?